dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 just expecting it, and doing enough that their surprises become routine and you can flow through without a lot of drama.

-The following comments also generally apply to architecture manauals, though these often get vetted much more heavily.
+The following comments also generally apply to architecture manuals, though these often get vetted much more heavily.

 Some crude patterns for datasheets: